-Up to \$150,000 is available for the 2017 Get Healthy San Mateo County Community Implementation Funding.
-In previous years, we have awarded anywhere between \$3,000 to \$50,000 - with only a couple of projects funded at the higher levels.
+Up to \$150,000 is available for the 2018 Get Healthy San Mateo County Community Implementation Funding.
+In previous years, we have awarded between \$3,000 to \$50,000 - with only one or two projects funded at higher levels.
 Every effort will be made to fund a diverse portfolio of projects.
 Please provide a detailed budget with the application - use the Budget Template included in the application.